DakotaK92/Challenge-11/README.md

 ## Express.js: Note Taker

-With the assignment I was tasked with making a Note Taking journal.
+For this assignment I was tasked with making a Note Taking journal.
 You can write a heading to your task and then fill in the description.
 After you complete your task you can erase it.

 You can also find this assignment on Heroku!